 Also, the supposed difference in nitrogen sparing effects of carbs and fat are negligible (McCargar et al. 1989; Millward, 1989).
 Neither actually spares protein though.
 Only protein spares protein.
 I think the protein sparing idea came from a wrong interpretation of the nitrogen balance literature showing more lean mass is lost in more severe caloric deficits.
 A simple explanation for that finding is that the more total mass you lose, the more lean mass you lose.
 No surprises there.

 As such, there is simply no empirically substantiated reason to think we need more than 0.82g/lb of protein per day when cutting.
 If anything, you could reason the body should be able to use more protein during bulking periods, because more muscle is being built and a lot of other nutrients are ingested that may enable more protein to be used.

-The only people that may actually need more protein than 0.82g/lb are people with unusually high levels of anabolic hormones.
+The only people that may actually need more protein than 0.82g/lb are people with unusually high levels of anabolic hormones or beginners.
 Androgen or growth hormone users definitely fall into this category, but I don’t exclude the possibility that some adolescents do too.
 If you reach peak testosterone production while still growing (in height), your unusually high levels of growth hormone and testosterone might increase your protein requirements.
 Or not.
 There’s no research to support it.
 Those rare individuals with amazing bodybuilding genetics could also qualify, but unless your father happens to be a silverback gorilla, you are most likely just like other humans in this regard.

 The 1g/lb Myth’s Origin